jankazil/isd-lite-data/README.md

 ## Usage

 Demo scripts demonstrate usage and serve as functional examples.
-See the `demo` directory:
+See the `demos` directory:

 - `demo_ncei_download_stations.py`
   Download the ISDLite station metadata file (`isd-history.txt`) and save it locally.